 Jim also devotes time to teaching as a private trumpet instructor and elementary band director.

 "One of Canada's greatest natural resources." - Casey MacGill, swing legend, Seattle, WA

 “...swinging so hard, with such taste, and individuality.” - Michael Steinman, JAZZ LIVES, New York, NY

-Busy Vancouver-based bass player, bandleader, vocalist, and arranger Jen Hodge is a versatile musician who can be found playing with a wide variety of artists all over the world.
-When Jen is leading the band, she likes it hot - hard swinging grooves, boisterous New Orleans style horns, cheeky lyrics, intriguing arrangements, plenty of spontaneous fun, and an evident, infectious love for making music.
-Jen's particular expertise in the arena of traditional jazz and swing music has taken her to stages all over Canada, the USA, China, Spain, France, the UK, and the Caribbean; this summer Jen will be coming to the Seattle Lindy Extravaganza straight from performing for the first time at Herräng Dance Camp in Sweden!
+Vancouver bass player, vocalist, bandleader, and arranger Jen Hodge is a versatile musician who can be found playing with a wide variety of artists allover the world.
+Jen's playing is characterized by hard swinging grooves, an expressive and energetic playing style, and an evident, infectious love for making music.
+Her steadfast bass playing and consummate professionalism have taken her to stages all over Canada, the USA, China, India, Spain, France, the UK, Sweden, and the Caribbean.

 Increasingly in demand in the global swing dance community, Jen has appeared at such notable events as Herräng, Lindy Focus, Fog City Stomp, and Camp Jitterbug.
 Jen's 2018 album, All's Fair in Love and Jazz, spent 8 weeks in the top 30 North American College & Community Radio jazz charts, during which time it was one of the highest charting self-released titles; peaked at #2 in the !earshot Canadian jazz charts; and broke the top 100 in the commercial JazzWeek charts.